RoshankumarS14/GRIP-Internship/Project 2: Prediction using Unsupervised Machine Learning/README.md

 ## 🗂️ Repository Structure

-- `Prediction using Unsupervised ML.ipynb.ipynb`: Jupyter Notebook containing the code, explanations, and visualizations for the classification of Iris dataset project.
+- `Prediction using Unsupervised ML.ipynb`: Jupyter Notebook containing the code, explanations, and visualizations for the classification of Iris dataset project.
 - `dataset.csv`: CSV file containing the Iris dataset used for clustering.

-Feel free to explore the Jupyter Notebook (`project_code.ipynb`) for more details, including the code implementations, data analysis, and model evaluation.
+Feel free to explore the Jupyter Notebook (`Prediction using Unsupervised ML.ipynb`) for more details, including the code implementations, data analysis, and model evaluation.

 ## 💻 Requirements